Patented RotoDrive Crancked Countersinks which allows the user to chamfer holes, deep holes and continuous rotation for fast and accurate chamfering.

 Noga Countersinks can also create a deeper recess into a hole, in order to prevent a flat head screw from projecting over the surrounding surface.

-Noga countersinks are hand-operated tools normally used for producing a small chamfer, but may also be gripped in a drill press to create deeper recesses.
+Noga countersinks are hand deburring tools normally used for producing a small chamfer, but may also be gripped in a drill press to create deeper recesses.

 Noga Countersinks consist of three parts: A blade of high speed steel, a holder, and a handle.
 The Noga Countersinks are used like a screw-driver, pressed onto the hole, and rotated clockwise.